 Then add an email address and password and click Save and Back.
 Then log out of the Admin panel.

-Then log into your new user account and click Add New Domain.
+Then go to your new user account and click Add New Domain.
 Use the same domain name as the original website.
 For example, createyourownlinuxserver.com.
-Leave the IP address set for the practice server IP address.
+Leave the IP address set for the Canhost VPS server IP address.
 Check the DNS zone and Enable mail boxes.

 Then click Save.
 Then click Back.
 We will not get an SSL certificate for this domain until after we have set up the new DNS settings.
 This created the website, the DNS zone and the mail domain.
 But not the database.